Tochemey/goakt/README.md

 - `RemoteReSpawn`: to restarts an actor on a remote machine
 - `RemoteStop`: to stop an actor on a remote machine
 - `RemoteSpawn`: to start an actor on a remote machine.
 The given actor implementation must be registered using the [`Register`](./actors/actor_system.go) method of the actor system on the remote machine for this call to succeed.

+## Client

+The Go-Akt client facilitates interaction with a specified Go-Akt cluster, contingent upon the activation of cluster mode.
+The client operates without knowledge of the specific node within the cluster that will process the request.
+This feature is particularly beneficial when interfacing with a Go-Akt cluster from an external system.
+Go-Akt client is equipped with a mini load-balancer that helps route requests to the appropriate node.

+### Balancer strategies

+- [Round Robin](./client/round_robin.go) - a given node is chosen using the round-robin strategy
+- [Random](./client/random.go) - a given node is chosen randomly
+- [Least Load](./client/least_load.go) - the node with the least number of actors is chosen

+### Features:

+- `Kinds` - to list all the actor kinds in the cluster
+- `Spawn` - to spawn an actor in the cluster
+- `Kill` - to kill/stop an actor in the cluster
+- `Ask` - to send a message to a given actor in the cluster and expect a response
+- `Tell` - to send a fire-forget message to a given actor in the cluster
+- `Whereis` - to locate and get the address of a given actor

 ## Clustering